resource-watch/slate/source/includes/api/_subscriptions.md

 ## What is a subscription?

 A subscription allows you to get notified of updates on a datasets' data.
-We strongly recommend that you read the [dataset concept](#dataset) and [dataset endpoint](#dataset6) sections before proceeding.
+We strongly recommend that you read the [dataset concept](#dataset) and [dataset endpoints](#dataset6) sections before proceeding.

-In the following sections, you will understand how you can interact and manage subscriptions using the RW API.
-We will see how we can customize subscriptions so that we only get notified for changes in dataset's data for specific geographic regions.
-You will learn how to use them to get notified via email or calls to a webhook.
+In the following sections, we will cover how you can interact and manage subscriptions in the RW API.
+We will see how you can customize subscriptions so that we only get notified for changes in a dataset's data for specific geographic regions.
+You will learn how to use them to get notified via email or calls to a URL you provide.
 We will also dive into subscription lifecycle, and understand how we can confirm subscriptions, resend confirmation emails and how to unsubscribe and stop receiving notifications.

-However, we will start by understanding how we can prepare datasets to interact with subscriptions.
-Stay tunned!
+However, we will start by understanding how we can prepare datasets to support subscriptions.

 ## Subscribable datasets